dazhaoniel/danielatwork.com/content/projects.md

 Date: 2023-10-26
 Category:

+Here are some projects from my hobbies.
+FYI, there are some projects not listed because they are in early stage development, or not ready to showcase.

 [AAPI Business Collective](https://www.aapibusiness.co/)

 AAPI Business Collective is a directory for businesses owned by Asian Americans and Pacific Islanders.
 Since the start of Covid-19 pandemic, businesses owned by AAPI have been heavily impacted due to economic hardships, fear and racism.
 My friend Ada and I created AAPI Business Collective to be a platform for promoting and supporting AAPI businesses, and to be a common space for customers looking to shop at AAPI businesses.